 We have some of the most well regarded wildlife centres in the world within our region.
 With Kids travel for £1† all summer long why not take a day out and take a walk on the wild side?
-So if all creatures great and small are your thing then check out some of our picks below and the highlights of the exciting events they’ve got running this summer.
+So if all creatures great and small are your thing then check out some of our picks below.

 The iconic London Zoo is the world's oldest scientific zoo.
 It was opened in London on 27 April 1828 and was originally intended to be used as a collection for scientific study.
 Today, it houses a HUGE 698 species of animals, making it one of the largest zoos in the Country.